BRAIN, LEARNING & EDUCATION

 EMBODIED LEARNING DESIGN & EDUCATIONAL NEUROSCIENCE

-The Embodied Learning Design and Educational Neuroscience (ELDEN) Lab focuses on numerical cognition, mathematics learning and embodied cognition, in addition to wider interests in cognitive and developmental disorders, evolution of cognition, STEM learning, and computational modeling
+The Embodied Learning Design and Educational Neuroscience (ELDEN) Lab focuses on numerical cognition, mathematics learning and embodied cognition, in addition to wider interests in cognitive and developmental disorders, evolution of cognition, STEM learning, and computational modeling.

 INNOVATIVE TECHNOLOGY IN EDUCATION